ypogit/myspine-node/README.md

 The application is currently going through a few additional features- such as secret management with Docker container, and adding a certificate for the secure protocol and third-party OAuth integration.

+## Requirements

+  This application is the backend portion.
+  For frontend, please clone and see more details on [myspine-react](https://github.com/DreamTechSyndicate/myspine-react)

 ## Scripts

 ### Initial Configuration